-This Russian Website Is Billing Itself As Airbnb For Homophobes
+A Russian Website Wants To Take All The Homophobes Airbnb Doesn't

 6. Here’s what you get when you search for Moscow: “Oh my!
 There are a lot of gays in the city!”

-According to MyLinker’s “calculations,” 173,851 of Moscow’s 12.3 million residents are gay, though the site notes its number doesn’t account for people who use Virtual Private Networks (VPNs) to search for porn.
+According to MyLinker’s “calculations,” 173,851 of Moscow’s 12.3 million residents are gay, though the site notes its number doesn’t account for people who use virtual private networks (VPNs) to search for porn.

-The site says they get the data for their “calculations” from a tool called Wordstat, which lets you look up the popularity of a search term by region, that was built by Yandex, a popular Russian search engine.
+The site says they get the data for their “calculations” from a tool called Wordstat, which lets you look up the popularity of a search term by region.
+It was built by Yandex, a popular Russian search engine.

 7. “DANGER!
 We can help you fend off gays in the case of peak activity!”
 Readers are asked to enter their email address to “receive instructions from MyLinker.ru.”

-“And what if the person’s life depends on it,” he said.
+“And what if the person’s life depends on it,” he continued.
 “His livelihood comes from renting out the place.
 He doesn’t want to take gays, but he also doesn’t want to be hungry.
 What should he do?
 Leave, find another resource, or stay and give up his principles?”

+MyLinker told BuzzFeed News that it is for “freedom of choice,” which it says is not only about a guest’s sexual orientation.
+“Not everyone is ready to rent their apartment out for parties, or to football fans, or to families with small children (even many hotels do not take children under the age of four), or to people who have pets.
+And the hosts have every right not to accept guests with a non-traditional sexual orientation,” the company wrote in an email.

 A Human Rights Watch report found that violent attacks against LGBT activists increased since the ban was passed.

-Note: This post has been updated with comment from MyLinker.